damianhakert/damianhakert.github.io/source/handbook/sales-process/index.md

 1. [Free GitLab workshop on Platzi (Job as trainer)](https://courses.platzi.com/courses/git-gitlab/)

-## Migrating from Highrise to Streak

-1. All new emails go to Streak

-1. Highrise pending deal: make box when a pending deal task is addressed

-1. Highrise completed deal: make box when renewal is due (3 months in)

-## Streak workflow
+## Salesforce.com workflow

-1. All leads get boxes
+1. All marketing leads added to salesforce.com as a lead object.
+These are called marketing qualified leads.

-1. Leads transform to opportunities and are included in the forecast when they become Sales Qualified Leads
+1. Leads convert to opportunities once salesperson validates problem and we can solve and interest from buyer.
+These are called sales qualified leads.

-1. An organization is created in the organization pipeline when one company gets more than one opportunity
+1. Upon lead conversion, salesperson checks to ensure the lead does not exist as an Account already.
+If no, convert lead and an Account is created automatically.
+If yes, salesperson selects "add to existing account".
+An opportunity will be created under the existing account.
+These are now part of the sales pipeline.

-1. Opportunities are created for renewal and updates
+1. Opportunities are created for renewals and upsells.

-1. Follow-up tasks are made just for opportunities
+1. A follow-up tasks shall be made for every lead the salesperson is pursuing and for every open opportunity

 ## Generating leads